conan-io/docs/examples/tools/google/bazeltoolchain/build_simple_bazel_project.rst

     bazel_layout

-How it works?
 Conan uses the :ref:`conan_tools_google_bazeltoolchain` to generate a ``conan_bzl.rc`` file which defines the ``conan-config`` bazel-build configuration.
-This file and the configuration are read by the :ref:`conan_tools_google_bazel` build helper that executes the bazel commands under the hood.
-In the other hand, Conan uses the :ref:`conan_tools_google_bazeldeps` generator to create all the necessary bazel *BUILD* and *.bzl* files where are defined all the dependencies as bazel targets.
+This file and the configuration are passed as parameters to the ``bazel build`` command.
+Apart from that, Conan uses the :ref:`conan_tools_google_bazeldeps` generator to create all the necessary bazel *BUILD* and *.bzl* files where are defined all the dependencies as bazel targets.
 Those ones will be loaded by your *WORKSPACE* file and used by your *main/BUILD* one.

 As the first step, we should install all the dependencies listed in the ``conanfile.txt``.
 The command :ref:`conan install<reference_commands_install>` does not only install the ``fmt`` package,